Finding Merry in a X-Mess

 I would just challenge you to take a step back from it all and realize that God loves you.
 He is your Father and that He will take care of you.
 You don't have to carry that burden on your own.
 Trust God and lighten up a little bit.
 You can laugh.
 I can laugh.
 We can become like kids again.
 Because we have a Father who loves us who promises to take care of us.

-Another thing that we can do to experience merry in the midst of the messiness is simply rediscover the joy of giving.
+Another thing we can do to experience merry in the midst of the mess is simply rediscover the joy of giving.

 Readers Digest tells the story of a grandmother who was too overwhelmed with the holiday.
-So this year she decided that for her kids and grandkids she would just send out cards and in those cards she would put a check.
-She sat at her desk and wrote the checks for each card, addressed the cards and wrote inside each one, Merry Christmas, This year buy your own gifts.
-She was very relieved to have gotten rid of that stress until two weeks later when she opened her desk drawer and found the checks.
-Can you imagine these kids get this card and open this up?
-It says, Merry Christmas.
-Buy your own gifts with nothing!
+So this year she decided that for her kids and grandkids she would just send everyone a check in their Christmas Card.
+One morning she sat at her desk wrote out the checks and signed the cards, Merry Christmas, I love you and was hoping this year you could buy your own gifts.
+Dropping off the cards at the post office was a huge relief, but can you imagine her surprise when two weeks later when she opened her desk drawer and found the checks.
+Can you imagine her family opening these cards from their grandmother and reading buy your own gifts?
 It's classic.
 Christmas is a wonderful time to give.

 I want to remind you this morning of Acts 20:35 where Paul writes, You should remember the words of the Lord Jesus: It is more blessed to give than to receive."
 Jesus also says in Luke 6:38, "Give and you will receive.
 Your gift will return to you in full -- pressed down, shaken together to make room for more, running over and poured into your lap.
 The amount you give will determine the amount that you get back.

 There is a basic principle that is hard wired into the universe.
 It's the principle of sowing and reaping.
 As we give and we're generous with our time, talent and our stuff, God will bring it back to us in our lives.
 He will bless us in multiple ways.
 Christmas is a great time for that to happen.